Ye (album): Critical reception

-Ye was met with generally favorable reviews from music critics.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from professional publications, the album received an average score of 64, based on 34 reviews.
 Aggregator AnyDecentMusic? gave it 6.1 out of 10, based on their assessment of the critical consensus.

 Alexis Petridis for The Guardian stated the album doesn't feel slight but opined that it is exhausting.
 Petridis wrote: "Substantially more focused than its predecessor, it packs a lot into 23 minutes.
 It is bold, risky, infuriating, compelling and a little exhausting: a vivid reflection of its author."
 Jones looked at Ye as "an album about Kanye's state of mind, his family, and a narration of what's been going on in his 'shaky-ass year.'
 The beats are great.
 Lyrically, it's fine.
 Whatever you think of his politics, his songwriting, sample-hunting and beat-making remain dynamic, surprising and ballsy."
 Purdom claimed that West "can still create thunderous blasts of sound on par with anyone on the planet, and Yes best moments are reminders of that.
 It's a prismatic album, reflecting its creator's entire body of work—and also whatever you think about him going in."
 Writing for Time, Maura Johnston compared West's previous projects to the album, saying that "the one thing they've consistently focused on is contrast: light and dark, ugly and beautiful, self-aggrandizing and self-loathing."
 She added that it "resembles his last album, The Life of Pablo in which Ye doesn't deviate too much from the lyrical concepts of Pablo; it blends the trivial and the life-or-death, like on the darkened-club 'Yikes,' on which he declares his bipolar syndrome to be his 'superpower' and compares the U.S.-North Korea tensions to his long-simmering beef with Wiz Khalifa."
 Kyle Mullin from Exclaim! wrote that "if West had better delved into his emotional and psychological turmoil in Yes lyrics, instead of getting bogged down with click-baity asides, then this LP would've been a classic."